 With doors at either end of the greenhouse, the work space is well used.
 The wide doors permit easy access to the greenhouse as well as a welcome breeze on the hottest days

-In just a couple of years the beautiful long lasting Accoya frames and boarding are already going a silver grey, aging and co- ordinating with the subtle grey powder coated aluminium glazing bars as intended in the original design.
+Within just a couple of years it is clear that the beautiful long lasting Accoya greenhouse frames and boarding are already going a silver grey, aging and coordinating with the subtle grey powder coated aluminium glazing bars as intended in the original design.

-This greenhouse will grow old gracefully and as the walled garden gradually achieves it’s former grandeur much pleasure will be derived from this lovely renovation.
+This high quality greenhouse is sure to grow old gracefully and as the wall garden gradually achieves its former grandeur, much pleasure will be derived from this successful renovation.